tengcharmaine/tp/docs/UserGuide.md

 *Format*: `exit`

 *Steps*:
-1. Enter `exit` in the command box.
+1. Enter `exit` into the command box.
 You will then be directed out of ClinicMate.

 <div markdown="block" class="alert alert-info">